 The childhood experience isn’t complete without crafting and shooting your own slingshot.
-If you’ve never made one yourself, you should learn how to make one, (link to article about making slingshot) not just as a toy, but as a serious backup for hunting and self-defense.
+If you’ve never made one yourself, you should learn how to make one, not just as a toy, but as a serious backup for hunting and self-defense.

 Shooting at birds small enough to fit in your hand is overkill as you may not get a satisfactory meal from them and they can be a waste of ammo and time.
 Don’t overestimate the lethality of your slingshot.
 Shooting larger game like wild pigs might be a costly mistake.
 It’s not impossible to take down bigger game like deer, but only the most skilled and experienced hunters can do this.
 Using a slingshot on larger game might only injure or annoy those creatures and they may even turn on you and attack.
 Stick to hunting game you’ll actually be able to kill, and want to eat like pheasants, wild turkey, fowl, ducks, rabbits, squirrels and pigeons.
 Also, unless it’s a real SHTF situation, never hunt and kill any endangered species.

 Use ammo that won’t break apart or splinter into fragments, such as glass marbles or similarly brittle missiles.
 Besides not killing your prey outright, the fragments could ricochet and seriously injure you.
 Jagged, unevenly-shaped stones are a bad choice due to their poor aerodynamics.
 They won’t attain enough speed to kill what you’re hunting or might miss your target entirely.
 Use smooth stones found by a riverbed or ball bearings that are ¾ inch in diameter – these are more accurate, don’t break apart and can reach sufficient speed to kill.
 If you seriously want to kill bigger game, you can modify your slingshot to fire arrows.Why not a slingbow?